Olatunbosun-Oluwatosin/ansible-config-mgt/README.md

 # ansible-config-mgt
-# This project is on jenkins-ansible build job
+# This project is on jenkins-ansible.